deme-plata/Plata-/README.md

 ## Contributing

-We welcome contributions to BitKnight Coin!
+We welcome contributions to Plata  Coin!
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).